Dasync/Dasync/README.md

     // the Yield), the method will be re-tried from exact
     // point without calling Console.ReadLine again.

-    Console.WriteLine(input);
+    order.PersonName = Console.ReadLine();

+    // No need to call 'Yield' here, because this is the
+    // end of the routine, which result will be committed
+    // upon completion of the last step.

+    return order;
   }

-  public async Task PeriodicWakeUp()
+  public async Task ServeCustomers()
   {
-    for (var i = 0; i < 3; i++)
+    while (!TimeToGoHome)
     {
+      if (!AnyNewCustomer)
+      {
         // The delay is translated by the DASYNC Execution
         // Engine to saving state of the routine and resuming
         // after given amount of time.
 This can be useful when
         // you do polling for example, but don't want the method
-      // to be volatile (lose its execution context) and to
+        // to be volatile (lose its execution context) and/or to
-      // allocate resources in memory.
+        // allocate compute and memory resources.
         await Task.Delay(20_000);
+      }
+      else
+      {
+        ...
+      }
     }
   }
 }